promptware/tool2agent/README.md

 In the context of agentic workflows, most tool will not be called, so there is no reason for the LLM to be aware of their precise schemas.

-tool2agent-enabled workflows consume much less tokens (but require more tool calls for trial and feedback).
+**tool2agent-enabled workflows consume much less tokens (but require more tool calls for trial and feedback).**

 ### Tool feedback machinery reuse requires additional engineering

 Although there are common LLM tool response validation patterns (beyond schemas), in a real application they may not be turned into reusable code, because that would require additional engineering efforts.

-Structuring the way information flows from tools to LLM allows for programmatic transformation of that data, e.g. in the form of reusable middleware.
+**Structuring the way information flows from tools to LLM allows for programmatic consumption of that data, e.g. in the form of reusable middleware.**

 ## Specification

-Right now, the specification is expressed as Typescript types: [here](./src/spec.ts), also available on NPM:
+Right now, the specification is expressed as Typescript types: [here](./src/tool2agent.ts), also available on NPM:

 ```bash
 pnpm i tool2agent